-18.1028 Limited Term Employee (LTE).
+Limited Term Employee (LTE) 18.1028

 An employee who is hired to perform a job for a determinant amount of time with a specific ending date at the time of hire and who meets all of the qualifications to perform the job.
-Limited Term Employees are not eligible to receive fringe benefits other than Wisconsin Retirement if anticipated to work in enough hours in a year to qualify for Wisconsin Retirement System coverage.
-LTEs may be eligible for benefits.
+Limited Term Employees are not eligible to receive fringe benefits other than Wisconsin Retirement if anticipated to work enough hours in a year to qualify for Wisconsin Retirement System coverage.
 Employees working as a Limited Term Employee may not work more than 25 hours per week.

-18.1029 Part-time Employees.
+Part-time Employees 18.1029